vaccovecrana/jtinn/README.md

 well as its serialization semantics.
 The core `tinn` api is exposed under the `XTinn` class.

+During serialization/deserialization of saved data, `JTinn` will also save the hidden to output layer weights, in addition to the data saved by default by `tinn`, which should make a `JTinn` trained network loadable by `tinn`.

 The reference test case replicates written character recognition from the same data set as `tinn`.